- I cannot open my Unity Project.

 Unity Hub version 2.2.2 fixed this issue so that user and system environment variables were preserved when starting the Unity Editor.

-If you have an older version of the Unity Hub, please consider upgrading to version 2.2.2 or greater.
+If you have an older version of the Unity Hub, please upgrade to version 2.2.2 or greater.